KratosMultiphysics/Kratos/applications/DEMApplication/README.md

 ### What to do if particles behave strangely

 * Check the Young Modulus.
-Materials with high stiffnes may require smaller time steps to ensure stability.
+Materials with high stiffness may require smaller time steps to ensure stability.
 * Check the material density.
 * Check the time step.
 If the time step is too large, the elements can fail to interact with each other.
 In the worst case scenarios, the simulation may even crash.
 * Check the frequency of neighbours' search.
 If the search is not done frequently enough, new contacts may not be detected.